MostAwesomeDude/website/content/entries/lessons.rst

 synchronous or asynchronous data, and it doesn't really care; it asks the client to actually apply the computation to the data.
 And the computation itself is totally unaware of things going on around it.
 It doesn't even have to be pure; it could do all kinds of side effects with that data.
+The only requirement for the computation is that it must remember to return the data so that subsequent computations can access it.

 This is the approach I'm taking in a new library I'm hacking together for `Ganeti`_, called `Gentleman`_.
 I think it'll work out well.